 PUBLISHER PLATFORMS AGREEMENT AND SERVICES SCHEDULE

-This ONE by AOL: Publisher Platforms Agreement and Services Schedule (collectively, the “Agreement”) is entered into between AOL Advertising Inc. (“AOL”), a Maryland Corporation with its principal place of business at 770 Broadway, 4th Floor, New York, NY 10003 or the entity identified in the International Addendum below for entities domiciled outside of the United States of America, and the entity that accepts this Agreement via AOL’s registration portal (“Company”).
-AOL and Company may each be referred to as a “Party” or collectively as the “Parties”.
+This ONE by AOL: Publisher Platforms Agreement and Services Schedule (collectively, the “Agreement”) is entered into between Oath (Americas) Inc. (“Oath”), a Maryland Corporation with its principal place of business at 770 Broadway, 4th Floor, New York, NY 10003 or the entity identified in the International Addendum below for entities domiciled outside of the United States of America, and the entity that accepts this Agreement via Oath’s registration portal (“Company”).
+Oath and Company may each be referred to as a “Party” or collectively as the “Parties”.
 In consideration of the foregoing, the Parties agree as follows:

-This Agreement governs Company’s access to and use of, one or more of AOL’s platforms, tools, Dashboards, AOL APIs and/or services (each a “Service” and collectively the “Services”).
+This Agreement governs Company’s access to and use of, one or more of Oath’s platforms, tools, Dashboards, Oath APIs and/or services (each a “Service” and collectively the “Services”).
 Each Service that otherwise incorporates this Agreement is more fully described below.

-COMPANY AGREES THAT THIS AGREEMENT SUPERSEDES ALL PRIOR EXISTING AGREEMENTS BETWEEN COMPANY AND AOL OR ITS AFFILIATES WITH RESPECT TO ANY OF THE SERVICES HEREIN, AND SHALL EXCLUSIVELY GOVERN COMPANY’S USE OF THE SERVICES AS OF THE DATE OF ACCEPTANCE.
-AOL MAY, AT ITS SOLE DISCRETION, UPDATE OR AMEND THE TERMS OF THIS AGREEMENT BY PROVIDING ELECTRONIC NOTICE TO COMPANY.
+COMPANY AGREES THAT THIS AGREEMENT SUPERSEDES ALL PRIOR EXISTING AGREEMENTS BETWEEN COMPANY AND OATH OR ITS AFFILIATES WITH RESPECT TO ANY OF THE SERVICES HEREIN, AND SHALL EXCLUSIVELY GOVERN COMPANY’S USE OF THE SERVICES AS OF THE DATE OF ACCEPTANCE.
+OATH MAY, AT ITS SOLE DISCRETION, UPDATE OR AMEND THE TERMS OF THIS AGREEMENT BY PROVIDING ELECTRONIC NOTICE TO COMPANY.

 In addition to any terms defined in the Advertising Services Schedule below, the following definitions shall apply to this Agreement: